commit-live-students/python_intermediate_project/q05_read_csv_data/README.md

 ## Create a function to read a csv file and save it in variable.

+Cool, now that you accustomed with handling data set , we should probably try to store it and play with it.

 **The function should**
 - Be named as `read_csv_data`.
 - The variable should be named `ipl_matches_array`